DavidPayet/david_portfolio/README.md

 ## Installation

-Use npm to init the projet Front folder.
-All dependencies are listed in their respective package.json.
+Use npm to init the projet.
+All dependencies are listed in package.json file.

 ```javascript
 npm i
 ```

-Then create a .env in FRONT root directory
+Then create a .env in root directory

 ```env
 SKIP_PREFLIGHT_CHECK=true